-Since April 2020, the NSW Government has been committed to accelerating the assessment and determination of projects that inject investment into the NSW economy and keep people in jobs.
+The NSW Government is committed to streamlining the assessment and determination of projects that inject investment into the NSW economy and keep people in jobs.

-The planning system will be an important lever to support investment and job growth as the NSW Government continues to respond to the COVID-19 pandemic.
+The planning system continues to be an important lever to support investment and job growth and drive economic recovery in NSW.

-The program will identify and case manage public or private sector projects with the potential to deliver a strong pipeline of investment, public benefit, growth and jobs over the medium term and continue to support our State’s economic recovery.
+The program identifies and case manages public or private sector projects with the potential to deliver a strong pipeline of investment, public benefit, growth and jobs over the medium term and continue to support our State’s economic recovery.

-Projects from the public and private sector will be considered for the program from those that are already in the planning system or have come to the department’s attention through the fast-track process and would benefit from case management.
-State Significant Infrastructure (SSI), State Significant Development (SSD) and Planning Proposals will be considered.
+Projects from the public and private sector will be considered for the program, especially those that are already in the planning system or have come to the department’s attention through the fast-track process.

-If chosen for the program, the department will work with the proponent to agree on timeframes assessment pathways and outcomes for the project.
+If a project is chosen for the program, the department will work with the proponent to agree on timeframes assessment pathways and outcomes.

+All projects are considered in accordance with the Environmental Planning and Assessment Act 1979 and subject to the same level of rigorous assessment and consultation as at any other time.
 Inclusion in the program doesn’t pre-determine the assessment outcome.
-All projects are considered in accordance with the Environmental Planning and Assessment Act 1979 and subject to the same level of rigorous assessment and opportunity for consultation as at any other time.

-Projects selected for the program will be limited to ensure timeframes and Service Agreements can be met and selected projects will be published on the department’s website.
+Projects selected for the program are limited to ensure timeframes and Service Agreements can be met.
+A list of selected projects is available on the department’s website.

 For more detailed information, read the Program Overview and Participation Criteria (PDF, 475 KB).

-The department will review proposed and existing planning proposals, SSD and SSI projects to determine whether they should be selected as part of the program.
+The department is reviewing proposed and existing planning proposals, SSD and SSI projects to determine whether they should be selected as part of the program.

-For more information on the Priority Assessment Program, you can read our Frequently Asked Questions (PDF, 80 KB)
+More information on the Priority Assessment Program is available in our Frequently Asked Questions (PDF, 80 KB)

-An independent probity advisor was appointed to ensure a robust and transparent prioritisation process.
+The department uses a case management approach to identify and manage projects in the Priority Assessment Program.
+An independent probity advisor has been appointed to ensure a robust and transparent prioritisation process.

-Coordination is occurring across all key State Government agencies, as well as within the Department of Planning, Industry and Environment and a new Planning Delivery Unit has been created to streamline agency approvals and ensure any inter-agency road-blocks are identified and mitigated.
+Coordination is occurring across all key State Government agencies, as well as within the Department of Planning, Industry and Environment and a new Planning Delivery Unit was created to streamline agency approvals and ensure any inter-agency road-blocks are identified and mitigated.